 What is a minority deposit institution (MDI)?

-The NCUA defines a minority depository institution as a federally insured credit union in which a majority of its current members, its board of directors, and the community it services, as designated in its charter, fall within any of the eligible minority groups as described in Section 308 of the Financial Institutions Reform, Recovery and Enforcement Act of 1989 (opens new window): any Black American, Asian American, Hispanic American, or Native American.
+The NCUA defines a minority depository institution as a federally insured credit union in which a majority of its current members, its board of directors, and the community it services, as designated in its charter, fall within any of the eligible minority groups as described in Section 308 of the Financial Institutions Reform, Recovery and Enforcement Act of 1989 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) : any Black American, Asian American, Hispanic American, or Native American.

 For more information on MDIs, and how credit unions can determine whether they qualify for MDI certification, please visit the page, Minority Depository Institution Preservation.Close and return to top